 The thought of seeing Christmas carolers still produces a warm and fuzzy feeling for me.

-And, for many other people celebrating the holidays, these talented singers evoke a special part of Christmas, and without them, the holiday would not be the same.
+And, for many other people celebrating the holidays, these talented singers evoke a special part of Christmas.

 The Tradition of Christmas Carolers – Still Going?

-High School Holiday Musicals
+What about High School Holiday Musicals?

-I remember these singing shows quite clearly from when I was a child, and it became an annual tradition to go see the carolers and the school band perform.
+I remember these singing shows quite clearly from when I was a child.
+For me, it became an annual tradition to go see the carolers and the school band perform.

 Booking Professional Singers for Christmas

-If there are simply no Christmas carolers in your community, and you really miss the tradition, there is nothing stopping you from forming a group on your own.
+If there are simply no Christmas carolers in your community, and you really miss the tradition, just form a group on your own.

-Not to mention, the Christian warmth you will feel in your heart when you see the joy on their faces.
-Many will sing along with you while you are singing their favorite tunes.
+Not to mention, the Christian warmth you feel in your heart when you see the joy on their faces.
+Many residents will sing along while you sing their favorite tunes.

-And, most of all, remember to have fun no matter if you are a Christmas caroler or an active listener!
+And, most of all, have fun no matter if you are a Christmas caroler or an active listener!